Jorja Burch, Ph.D.

 Morphological traits and maternal genetic effects

-Evolution of traits in S. pennellii and S. lycopersicon
+Evolution of traits in S. pennellii and S. lycopersicum

 What proportion of trait divergence among tomato species is due to epistatic variation?
 By observing morphological and life history traits across seven crosses of tomatoes, I have used a quantitative genetics method, line cross analysis, to infer the net genetic architecture for traits that have diverged in the parental strains.